 Though tiny in size, chia seeds pack a powerful nutritional punch and offer a wide range of health benefits, one of which is blood sugar control.
 These seeds are valuable, especially for diabetic individuals, thanks to their impressive fibre content.
-It also contributes to a reduced risk of developing type 2 diabetes.
+As part of a high‑fibre diet, may help improve glycaemic control and insulin sensitivity, which are associated with a lower risk of type 2 diabetes, but they do not independently prevent diabetes.

 When included as part of a balanced diet, chia seeds can help regulate glucose levels, support heart health, and assist with healthy weight management.
 Keep reading to explore more closely how chia seeds can benefit those living with diabetes.